killerrin/Empires-of-the-IV/README.md

 Empires of the IV
 =================
 Empires of the IV is a 3D Cross Platform, Multiplater RTS for Windows 8 and Windows Phone.
+This project was made in 4 months as part of a capstone and was written in C# with MonoGame.
+The game utilizes my own Game Engine and Cross Platform framework

 #Summary